 Developing a truly cohesive team is probably one of the most challenging tasks a typical manager will face throughout her career (hey, sorry but we get a little into advanced statistics in this post.
 Please bear with it).
 The challenges in team development are numerous, including things like:employees not getting along lack of coordination and communication between new and sometimes tenured team members political game-play and power collection lack of skill/role integration

 Now a team could be a as small as 2 members or as large as a hundred or so.
-Teams by definition are project oriented, meaning they come together for a purpose and generally speaking [...]
+Teams by definition are project oriented, meaning they come together for a purpose and generally speaking they [...]

 Gandal et al. (2009) performed an interesting study regarding knowledge creation and its effects on change through the use of an organizational network analysis.
 Through the use of an organizational network analysis, they were able to discern the type of network structure necessary for successful change management and identify behaviors of information gate keepers that stifle progress.
-In this particular case, the researchers concluded that gatekeepers or brokers of knowledge in a given network are still considered to be central to that network’s function, even when an abundant resource such as the internet is freely available, to provide all members [...]
+In this particular case, the researchers concluded that gatekeepers or brokers of knowledge in a given network are still considered to be central to that network’s function, even when an abundant resource such as the internet is freely available, to provide all members of the [...]

 This case study came up in my research as I was looking at examples of organizational network analysis driven change management and I thought it would be good to share it here.
 I found it in an old copy of Rob Cross’ book.